 Don’t you agree that the mere fact of mentioning the Europe Continent makes us think of the original canals of Amsterdam, the bright lights of Paris, better still the stunning malls and boutiques of London?
 However, the charm of the old Continent goes way too beyond that, since Europe has thousands of hidden gems.
 Find out through this article some of the most underrated places in Europe 2017, from Meteora in Greece, to Trieste in Italy and Ronda in Spain.
 The choice is yours as for your next destination!

 Charming, tranquil, beautiful mind-blowing, impressive, immense, mystical.
 These are some of the adjectives people usually utilize to describe the stunning beauty of Meteora.
-The Meteora is one of the largest and most important complexes of Easter Orthodox monasteries in Greece, second only to Mount Athos.
+The Meteora is one of the largest and most important complexes of Eastern Orthodox monasteries in Greece, second only to Mount Athos.
 Meteora is a truly inspiring and sensational spot of overwhelming rock formations.
 The Meteora is included on the UNESCO World Heritage List.

 How to get there: Easily accessible from Athens, it is about a 4 ½ hour train, bus or car ride.